Yarrawonga (Vic.)

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yarrawonga has six operational public transport stops offering a mix of train and bus services.
-These stops are served by eight distinct routes that facilitate 90 weekly passenger trips combined.
-Residents' access to transportation is considered limited, with an average distance of 1147 meters to the nearest stop.
-The area is predominantly residential, with outward commuting being the norm.
+These stops are served by eight routes that collectively facilitate 90 weekly passenger trips.
+Transport access is limited with residents typically located 1147 meters from the nearest stop.
+The area is predominantly residential, with outward commuting being common.
 Cars remain the primary mode of transport at 93%, while walking accounts for 4%.
 On average, there are 1.4 vehicles per dwelling.

 According to the 2021 Census, only 9.1% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 12 trips per day, equating to roughly 15 weekly trips per individual stop.
+Service frequency averages 12 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport